Huazhou, Guangdong

 Huazhou (化州市 (Huàzhōu Shì)), formerly romanized as Fachow or Fahsien, (Note: "Fachow" derives from the Cantonese pronunciation of the name, while "Fahsien" is a partially-Cantonese, partially-Mandarin form of "Hua County".
 The town and county were also formerly romanized as Hua-choo.) is a county-level city in southwestern Guangdong Province, China.
 Bordering Guangxi to the north, it is administrated as part of the prefecture-level city of Maoming.
-During the 2020 census, its population was 1,291,668, of which 472,746 were considered urban.
+During the 2020 census, its population was 1,291,668, of which 472,746 were based in areas that were considered urban.